Official-MoonDao/documentation/projects/lunar-comms/Primer on Lunar Communications.md

 Of course, a system installed on the surface of the near side of the Moon would have a constant view of the Earth―but that's not the whole story.
 Finding a location on the lunar surface with continuous line-of-sight to terrestrial communication systems is easy in central latitudes, but those locations are usually undesirable for long-term lunar missions.

-Publications discussing continuous communication to lunar poles: [[33]–[35]](https://www.zotero.org/google-docs/?HGDqQX)
+Publications discussing continuous communication to lunar poles: [^33][^34][^35]

 Below is a list of considerations that we'd need to look into before a mission like this could be declared feasible with confidence:

 - Lunar night.
 The Moon is tidally locked to the Earth, but it still rotates with respect to the Sun.
 The "dark side" of the Moon is only actually dark half the time, the other half of the time it is lit by the Sun just not visible from Earth (new Moon, remember?).
 A lunar night lasts for about 23.5 Earth days.
 The poles are so desirable as a location for lunar activity because if you're at the pole it doesn't take much to get back in the sunlight―if a spacecraft is located at the lunar equator it has to wait out the whole lunar night.
 - The lunar night is a really harsh environment for spacecraft―23.5 Earth days of perpetual darkness with temperatures as low as -130C the whole time.
-Typical operating temperatures for most electronics are between -30 and 90C, so a heater would have to be working overtime to keep the system alive through the night, and the power system would have to support that kind of load without solar energy [[36], [37]](https://www.zotero.org/google-docs/?ShGI6W).
+Typical operating temperatures for most electronics are between -30 and 90C, so a heater would have to be working overtime to keep the system alive through the night, and the power system would have to support that kind of load without solar energy.[^36][^37]
 - Even if the spacecraft was equipped with a bangin' heater, that heat doesn't come for free.
 - Electric resistive heaters have a typical power efficiency of 80% (0.8W of heat is generated for every 1W of energy consumed) so the spacecraft would have to store enormous amounts of charge to last the whole night.
 That energy would be able to be used by other systems in daylight periods, but more than likely the system would have to spend all its power on heaters during the night.
 This situation has killed a number of lunar missions over the years.
-- Radioisotope thermal generators (RTGs) produce heat on their own through radioactive decay, and the heat is converted to electric charge and spread around the thermal control system [[38]](https://www.zotero.org/google-docs/?hjdVgO).
-This would enable nighttime operations from both a thermal and a power perspective.
+- Radioisotope thermal generators (RTGs) produce heat on their own through radioactive decay, and the heat is converted to electric charge and spread around the thermal control system.[^38] This would enable nighttime operations from both a thermal and a power perspective.
 Sounds like a great idea, but RTGs are super expensive and not easy to get.
 - Visibility to other actors.
 Establishing a link to Earth is one objective for a lunar communications relay, but another objective is to link to other lunar actors.
-Here's a discussion on the topic of visibility and link access for various orbits and latitudes of the lunar surface: [[39]](https://www.zotero.org/google-docs/?i62tm6)
+Here's a discussion on the topic of visibility and link access for various orbits and latitudes of the lunar surface: [^39]

 # References